Dibyajyotisamal/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 > <i>Adding a new person does not work, could you help me with that?</i>

-it is quite likely that nobody will not bother to answer to you.
+It is quite likely that nobody will bother to answer you.
 The bug can be <i>anywhere</i>.

 A better question could be